-Edge-of-field water quality monitoring will use a paired watershed approach to establish baseline information and has the potential to provide much needed water quality data to show the effects of conservation practices in quantifiable terms.
+Edge-of-field water quality monitoring will use a watershed approach to establish baseline information and has the potential to provide much needed water quality data to show the effects of conservation practices in quantifiable terms.
 As monitoring progress is made, NRCS will be better able to focus conservation practices on the areas of greatest need using the most effective conservation systems.
-EQIP contracts for edge-of-field monitoring may extend for a total of nine years with an additional year of maintenance.

 Edge-of-field water quality monitoring has three primary purposes: evaluate performance of conservation practices and conservation system, validate and calibrate models, and inform on-farm adaptive management.
-NRCS will work with producers to use new conservation activities for water quality monitoring system installation and monitoring system data collection and evaluation.

 For more information about NRCS and its programs, stop by your local U.S. Department of Agriculture (USDA) Service Center or go to the Web site www.ks.nrcs.usda.gov.
-Follow us on Twitter @NRCS_Kansas.
 USDA is an equal opportunity provider and employer.